Remembering Maarten van Emden

 Getting to know Maarten

 As different as we were, Maarten and I had a few things in common: fathers who piloted B-24 bombers in WWII, a charismatic mutual friend named Jim Gray, attendance at the 1973 NATO Summer School on Structured Programming, books named Elements of Programming, and a fascination with the early development of programming languages.
 Jim Gray had been an informal mentor for me at UC Berkeley as I worked on CAL Snobol and Cal TSS.
 Then he left Berkeley for IBM Research in Yorktown, and made friends with Maarten.
-Jim soon decided he couldn’t tolerate life on the east coast, but before leaving he made Maarten and his wife Jos promise to drive across the country and visit him in California, where he would show them around.
-They took him up on the offer, and during a brief stay in fall 1972 at Jim’s home in Berkeley I met Maarten, but didn’t make much of an impression on him (although he later told me Jim had told him about the “great programmers on Cal TSS”).
+Jim soon decided he couldn’t tolerate life on the east coast, but before leaving he encouraged Maarten and his wife Jos to drive across the country and visit him in California, where he would show them around.
+They took him up on the offer, and during a brief stay in fall 1972 at Jim’s home in Berkeley I met Maarten, but didn’t make much of an impression on him (although he later told me Jim had mentioned the “great programmers on Cal TSS”).
 The next summer both Maarten and I attended the NATO Summer School on Structured Programming at Marktoberdorf, but neither of us remembered encountering the other.
 Maarten mentioned the summer school in his remembrance of Dijkstra.[12]

 In 1974 I caught up with Jim Gray again, joining IBM Research in San Jose (before Almaden).
 The next summer Maarten visited Jim, although I didn’t learn of it until much later: